Skip to main content

 Sending a Transaction

-This section will show you how to send KAIA using caver-java on the Baobab network.
+This section will show you how to send KAIA using caver-java on Kairos Testnet.

-If you need KAIA for testing, you can get Baobab testnet KAIA from the Kaia Wallet.
-Log in to the kaia Wallet using the private key or the keystore file and receive Baobab testnet KAIA via the faucet for testing.
+If you need KAIA for testing, you can get Kairos testnet KAIA from the Kaia Wallet.
+Log in to the kaia Wallet using the private key or the keystore file and receive Kairos testnet KAIA via the faucet for testing.

 Sending a Value Transfer Transaction